 It took me 3 years to work up the courage to finally quit my job.
 The fear, shame, and doubt were so strong that I almost didn’t do it, but I just knew it was what I needed to do.

-So with a small online business (I started with selling things on eBay), I left my career behind to be home with my then 2-year-old son.
+So with a small online business (I started with selling things on eBay) and a little bit of savings, I left my career behind to be home with my then 2-year-old son.

 Three years after quitting my job, my son started kindergarten.
 I did it.
 I stayed home with him through all of those little toddler and preschool years.